dlkarrow/dlkarrow.github.io/_posts/2015-12-8-Crowdfunding.md

 <p><sup>4</sup>I strongly suspect that very few people read these documents carefully.</P>

+<p><sup>5</sup>Investors may still be protected by various other statues, since failure to disclose material facts could potentially
+constitute fraud, and could violate State securities laws depending on the circumstance.</P>

-<p><sup>5</sup>It's ultimately going to be easier to raise money the "old fashioned" way, through except offerings only to accredited investors.  </P>
+<p><sup>6</sup>It's ultimately going to be easier to raise money the "old fashioned" way, through except offerings only to accredited investors.  </P>